mcdemarco/the-new-kitchen-cookbook/quick-bread/applesauceBananaBread.md

 ## Variants

-You can restore the butter by substituting it in for some or all of the applesauce.
+You can restore the butter (or oil, or shortening) by substituting it in for some or all of the applesauce.
+I often use 1/3 c. applesauce and 1/3 c. oil.

 There is apparently a party of putting chocolate chips into banana bread.
+I have tossed in some blueberries at the end when the bananas were small.

 You can use cinnamon and/or nutmeg in place of the spice mix.